GoSuda

 9var BuildTime string

-In such cases, injection can be performed with distinction as follows:
+In such cases, injection can be differentiated as follows:

 1go build -ldflags="-X 'github.com/myproject/config.Version=v1.0.0' -X 'github.com/myproject/internal/config.BuildTime=2025-05-27'"

-Even when multiple variables reside within the same package, one can simply provide additional arguments.
+Even when multiple variables reside within the same package, additional arguments can simply be provided.

 1go build -ldflags="-X 'main.Version=v1.0.0' -X 'main.BuildTime=2025-05-27' -X 'main.GitCommit=abc123'"